tomerab1/steam-discount-tracker-api/src/readme.md

-## Project: Real-Time Discount Notification System (API)
+# Real-Time Discount Notification System (API)

-**Description**:
+## Description

-Designed and implemented a resilient real-time discount alert system using NestJS and WebSockets, enabling client applications to effortlessly receive instantaneous notifications about discounts on Steam offerings.
-Integrated the Steam API for efficient data retrieval and established WebSocket connections for immediate updates.
-Capitalized on advanced data organization methods for heightened scalability, opting for Elasticsearch within a Docker-compose environment.
-This undertaking highlights proficiency in real-time communication, API design, event-driven architecture, and strategic scalability approaches, with a pivot to Elasticsearch for data management.
+This project presents a robust real-time discount alert system built using NestJS and WebSockets.
+The system facilitates instant notifications for client applications regarding discounts on Steam offerings.
+By integrating the Steam API, the system efficiently retrieves data and establishes WebSocket connections for immediate updates.
+The project emphasizes expertise in real-time communication, API design, event-driven architecture, and strategic scalability approaches.
+It also showcases the adoption of Elasticsearch within a Docker-compose environment for advanced data organization and heightened scalability.

+## Key Features

+- Real-time discount alerts using NestJS and WebSockets.
+- Seamless integration with the Steam API for efficient data retrieval.
+- Instantaneous updates through WebSocket connections.
+- Advanced data organization using Elasticsearch within a Docker-compose environment.
+- Proficiency in real-time communication, API design, and event-driven architecture.

+## Technologies Used

+- NestJS
+- WebSockets
+- Steam API
+- Elasticsearch
+- Docker-compose

+## Highlights

+- Demonstrates expertise in real-time communication and event-driven architecture.
+- Showcases strategic scalability using Elasticsearch.
+- Utilizes Docker-compose for environment setup and management.
+- Capitalizes on advanced data organization methods.